wbeebe/EspressifProjects/README.md

 A project derived from an ESP-IDF LED flasher example that was considerably extended as an I2C learning laboratory.

-The project still uses the RGB LED as well as four I2C Adafruit devices:
+The project still uses the RGB LED as well as five I2C Adafruit devices:

-- an alphanumeric LED display
+- a pair of LED alphanumeric displays
-- a pair of LED matrix display boards
+- a pair of LED 8x16 matrix displays
 - a BNO055 IMU

 The project specifically targets the ESP32-C3-DevKitC-02 v1.1